 In addition to the action already being taken to combat homelessness and assist this vulnerable population, SB 1152 requires hospitals to include plans for coordination of services to shelters, medical care, and behavioral health care in their homeless patient discharge policy.
 Specifically, hospitals must discharge homeless patients to a social service agency, a nonprofit social services provider, or a governmental service provider.
 Hospitals must also ensure that these agencies are prepared to accept the patient and the patient has agreed to the placement.
-Homeless patients may also be discharged to their "residence" (the principal dwelling place of the patient) or an alternative destination.
-Under SB 1152, hospitals must ensure and document the following before discharging a homeless patient: Patient must have food and water unless there is a medical reason, Patient must have weather-appropriate clothing, Patient must have a source of follow up care, Patient must have a supply of medications, Patient must have necessary medical durable equipment, Patient must be offered screening for infectious diseases, Patient must be offered vaccination, Patient must be alert and oriented to person, place, and time, Patient must be assisted to enroll in eligible, affordable health insurance coverage, Patient must have transportation to the discharge destination.
+Patients experiencing homelessness may also be discharged to their "residence" (the principal dwelling place of the patient) or an alternative destination.
+Under SB 1152, hospitals must ensure and document the following before discharging any homeless patient: The patient must have food and water unless there is a medical reason, they must have weather-appropriate clothing, have a source of follow up care, have a supply of medications, they must have necessary medical durable equipment, they must be offered screening for infectious diseases, must have been offered vaccination, the patient must be alert and oriented to person, place, and time, they must be assisted to enroll in eligible, affordable health insurance coverage, and the patient must have transportation to the discharge destination.
 The hospital must also maintain a log of homeless patients discharged and locations to which they were discharged.